Best things to do in San Francisco with kids

 This eye-popping art and science museum mesmerizes kids and adults alike.
 The museum touts over 500 exhibits, including hands-on activities, science experiments, and interactive galleries incorporating sight, touch, memory, and perception.
-It’s even a worthwhile spot for toddlers, as many of the exhibits involve light, bubbles, and sound.
-Whether you’re ogling rare plants, baffling displays of physics, or awe-inspiring art (a sculpture made from 100,000 toothpicks?!), it's easy to spend a full day here.
+Even toddlers will get a kick out of exhibits involving light, bubbles, and sound.
+Whether you’re ogling rare plants, baffling physics displays, or awe-inspiring art (a sculpture made from 100,000 toothpicks?!), it's easy to spend a full day here.

 San Francisco has no shortage of pools, indoor and out.
 But Hamilton Rec is a kid favorite for one reason: it’s the only pool in the city with a water slide—two twisty, corkscrew chutes, in fact.
 The swimming area recently received a multi-million-dollar facelift and it shows in the clean, well-appointed facilities.
 The center includes a 75-foot-long heated pool for stronger swimmers, as well as a heated shallow pool for doggie paddlers and splashers.
 Swimming classes are available for tots and up.